x20xCurtiZx21x/Blackjack/README.md

 ### v0.2.0
 - Added Menu Selection
-- Added Ability for User to Decide Number of Decks Used
+- Added Ability for User to Decide the Number of Decks Used

 # Questions?
-If you have an questions, feel free to reach me:
+If you have any questions, feel free to reach me:
 - curtischase6@gmail.com
 - curtischase6@ku.edu